microsoft/app-store-vsts-extension/docs/vsts-README.md

 5. Give the new connection a name and enter the credentials for your Apple developer account.

-6. Select this connection using the name you chose in the previous step whenever you add either the **App Store Release** or **App Store Promote** tasks to a build or release definition.
+6. Select this connection using the name you chose in the previous step whenever you add either the **App Store Release** or **App Store Promote** tasks to a build or release pipeline.

 ### Two-Factor Authentication